+The study employed a non-experimental research design known as correlation design.
+The choice of the design was appropriate because the study investigated the relationship between variables and made no effort in manipulating variables as in causal-effect comparative studies.
 The population for the study was all Junior High School students in the selected schools within the Aboom Circuit, Cape Coast, with population estimate of 1345.
-Chaudhury (as cited in [43]) defined population as an entire group about which some information is required to be ascertained.
-Participants in the general population must share at least a single attribute of interest [44].
 It is this attribute that makes participants eligible as population members.
 The accessible population was all Junior High School Three (3) students with population estimate of 523 (365 males and 158 females).
-According to Asiamah, Mensah, and Oteng-Abayie [43], accessible population is composed of members of the target population who are willing to participate and will be available at the time of the study.
 The J.H.S.
-Three (3) students were used for the study because they are those believed to have covered greater part of the syllabic used in constructing the performance instrument.
-The sample size was 140 (81 males and 59 females) based on 25 percent of the accessible population as proposed by Nwana [45].
+Three (3) students were used for the study because they are those believed to have covered greater part of the syllabi used in constructing the performance instrument.
+The sample size was 140 (81 males and 59 females) based on 25 percent of the accessible population as proposed by Nwana [43].
 Multistage sampling procedures (Random sampling, stratified sampling and systematic sampling) were used in selecting participants for the study.
+Random sampling procedure was used to select four (4) out of ten (10) junior high schools in the Aboom Circuit.
+Stratified sampling procedure was used to apportion samples to the various schools as it gave a fair representation of the population of the sampled schools.
+Lastly, systematic sampling procedure was used to select individual respondents from the sampled schools using a kth term of 4 as a decision number.
 Table 1 presents information about the sample for the selected schools: